UK Immigration & Citizenship Lawyers

 Marriage certificate is acceptable as long as it is legally accepted in the country where the marriage was concluded.
 If the marriage certificate is not in English, it has to be translated by a professional translator and certified.

-Civil partnership certificate is accepted in the same way as a marriage certificate.
+If you are in a civil partnership, civil partnership certificate is accepted in the same way as a marriage certificate.

 For unmarried couples, the standard requirement is to show two years of cohabitation.
 This is normally proven by joint financial commitments, joint ownership of property or bank accounts, tenancy agreements or utility bills coming to the same address.
 Where this is not possible, you may have to explain why you don’t have any such items and offer alternative evidence.